 Service Contracts: It’s typical for equipment to require ongoing maintenance to keep it in good shape.
 A maintenance agreement provides a plan for this ongoing work to keep devices functioning properly.
 Service contracts protect customers from charges for service calls, labor, and parts.
 Optimally the terms of a service agreement will be tailored to fit the specific needs of the consumer to control costs of ownership.
 As consumers schedule ongoing maintenance per manufacturer recommendations, it’s likely that equipment will continue to function at optimal levels.
 Plans can range to include features such as yearly service, all-inclusive plans, and time and materials service.

-If you are looking to protect your surveying, mapping, construction or printing imaging equipment investment by purchasing a preventive maintenance contract or extended warranty, email email@example.com.
+If you are looking to protect your surveying, mapping, construction or printing and imaging equipment investment by purchasing a preventive maintenance contract or extended warranty, email firstname.lastname@example.org.
 A member of our service department will contact you with a variety of options to meet your needs and your budget.